ausrazali/ocean-rescue-recycle-plastics/README.md

   - Events
   - Functions
   - Data validation using regular expression
-  - Form submission handling using Fetch API
+  - Form submission handling using async/await & Fetch API
   - GSAP animation library
+- PHP
+  - Server-side logic and data processing
+  - Data validation using regular expression
+  - Function
+  - PHPMailer with Gmail SMTP
+  - Interact with MySQL database using PDO
 - JSON
   - Constructed flat and nested JSON structures
-- PHP
 - Others:
+  - Custom email domain setup using Cloudflare email routing and DNS management
+  - Setup custom email address domain (or email domain? or what?) to send email from PHP using Cloudflare what?
-  - Understanding tools and dependencies related documentations
+  - Understanding documentation for installing and using tools and dependencies relevant to the project

+## What I want to learn on next projects:
+- All of the above
+- Learn to use linters for JS (ESLint), CSS (Stylelint), PHP (phplint)
+- Explore frontend & backend framework (possibly dive into MERN or MEAN stack)